-Parts-based businesses — towing, diesel repair, mobile mechanics, municipal fleets with stores rooms — live in the gap between purchasing and consumption.
+Parts-based businesses — towing, diesel repair, mobile mechanics, municipal fleets with storerooms — live in the gap between purchasing and consumption.
 Accounting needs to know not only what you paid, but which cost layer you are relieving when a part leaves the shelf or installs on a job.
 First-in, first-out (FIFO) is the conservative, inspectable default: the oldest recorded cost hits cost of goods sold (COGS) first when you ship or use stock.

 Why lot traceability matters